kaBeech/monads-are-easy/README.md

 I hope this helps show how simple these concepts really are!

+If this seems like a long read, it's because it gives the same basic info in like 20 different ways!
+Feel free to jump to the format that is the friendliest to you and stop reading once you feel you've got it =)

 My goal is not to provide a complete introduction to monads, but to summarize the important points in a way that is easy to understand for someone who already has some experience working with or learning about monads.